Accord Mortgages Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Accord Mortgages’s changes.
-While using the software is not a prerequisite for Accord Mortgages , demonstrating you can stay up to date with Accord Mortgages’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your panel status.
+This software facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Accord Mortgages’s changes.
+Even though using the tool is not a prerequisite for Accord Mortgages , demonstrating you can stay up to date with Accord Mortgages’s Handbook requirements is a helpful support to your panel application and, more importantly, protect your firm’s panel standing.

-The system generates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-In addition it is user friendly, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Accord Mortgages